-A computer virus is man-made software used to infiltrate and attack a computer's operating system, applications, or data files.
-In most instances, the attack happens without the knowledge of the computer's owner.
-The first indication that an attack has occurred is when the computer either does not work or starts to perform incorrectly.
+A computer virus is man made software used to infiltrate and attack a computer's operating system, applications or data files.
+In most instances, the attack happens without the knowledge of the computer's owner, with the first indication that an attack has occurred when the computer either does not work or starts to perform incorrectly.

-The Massachusetts Turnpike Authority relies heavily on information technology, to help carry out its mission and business objectives.
+Legislative Information Services relies heavily on information technology, including access to MAGNet, to help carry out its mission and business objectives.
 We note that over the last few years MAGNet has experienced infection from computer viruses from time to time.
-According to ITD, there have been 15 successful virus attacks in the 15-month period from October 2003 to December 2004 (see Appendix 3).
+According to ITD there have been fifteen successful virus attacks in the fifteen-month period from October 2003 to December 2004 (see Appendix 3).
 To maintain a record of the viruses, ITD in 2003 created a software program called Security Alert System (SAS) which allows ITD to track and rank the virus threats with a threat level of low, medium, high, and critical.
 According to ITD's threat table there were 42 tracked virus incidents between October 9, 2003 and January 5, 2005 (see Appendix 4).

-In order to protect the Commonwealth, ITD requires that agencies use anti-virus software, provide a downloadable copy of anti-virus software for agency use, maintain the SAS tracking program, a Help Desk, and firewalls, send out alerts to IT personnel at state agencies; and monitor MAGNet so that agencies with virus infections are disconnected if necessary until the virus has been removed.
-ITD has also created policies that agencies are required to follow if they are to use ITD resources (see Appendix 5).
+In order to protect the Commonwealth, ITD requires that agencies use anti-virus software; provides a downloadable copy of anti-virus software for agency use; maintains the SAS tracking program, a Help Desk, and firewalls; sends out alerts to IT personnel at state agencies; and monitors MAGNet so that agencies with virus infections are disconnected if necessary until the virus has been removed.
+ITD has also created policies which agencies are required to follow if they are to use ITD resources (see Appendix 5).

 To effectively reduce the risk of computer viruses and worms infiltrating an organization, a comprehensive and dynamic anti-virus program needs to be established.
 There are two major ways to prevent and detect viruses and worms that infect computers and network systems.
-The first is by having sound policies and procedures in place, and the second is by technical means including, anti-virus software.
+The first is by having sound policies and procedures in place, and the second is by technical means, including anti-virus software.
 Both administrative controls and technical tools are required to effectively provide virus protection.